-The Career Development Center, located on the third floor of the Slane University Center, assists students with a comprehensive range of services designed to help students explore, prepare for and implement their career goals.
+The Career Development Center, located on the third floor of the Slane Student Center, assists students with a comprehensive range of services designed to help students explore, prepare for and implement their career goals.

 Services of the Career Development Center include career counseling, interest inventory administration, assistance with major/minor selection, guided career research and career decision-making.
 Services are also provided to assist students with the graduate/professional school selection and application process as well as the development and implementation of a comprehensive job search strategy.
-The Career Development Center provides workshops related to career preparation, the Panther Trax web resume development system, a Career Resource Center and annual career and information fairs to allow students to explore and connect with potential employers.
+The Career Development Center provides workshops related to career preparation, a comprehensive career system called Graduation Destination, the Panther Trax web resume development system, a Career Resource Center and annual career and information fairs to allow students to explore and connect with potential employers.